 Minimizing RAM Usage

 In some cases, a firmware application’s available RAM may run low or run out entirely.
-In these cases, it’s necessary to tune the memory usage of the firmware application.
+In these cases, it is necessary to tune the memory usage of the firmware application.

-In general, firmware should aim to leave some “headroom” of free internal RAM in order to deal with extraordinary situations or changes in RAM usage in future updates.
+In general, firmware should aim to leave some headroom of free internal RAM to deal with extraordinary situations or changes in RAM usage in future updates.

-Before optimizing ESP-IDF RAM usage, it’s necessary to understand the basics of ESP32 memory types, the difference between static and dynamic memory usage in C, and the way ESP-IDF uses stack and heap.
+Before optimizing ESP-IDF RAM usage, it is necessary to understand the basics of ESP32 memory types, the difference between static and dynamic memory usage in C, and the way ESP-IDF uses stack and heap.
 This information can all be found in Heap Memory Allocation.

 Measuring Static Memory Usage